tismith/tismith.github.io/_posts/2014-01-24-template-metaprogramming-fun.md

 If you squint, it looks like templates can be used as functions, types as function arguments and fields (or typedefs) in the templated structure as your result.

-With this in mind, think of the following Haskell code snippet:
+With this in mind, think of how similar the previous code example looks when compared with the following Haskell code snippet:

 {% highlight haskell linenos %}
 module Main where